Date Approved: May 18, 2022

 The scope of this policy extends to the membership, activities, and expectations of GREGoR Partner Members.

-Partner Members function independently of the GREGoR centers, and may comprise either an individual researcher or a research team.
+Partner Members function independently of the GREGoR centers, and may comprise either an individual researcher or a research team at a single institution or entity.
 Research teams will define a Principal Investigator (PI) as the point-of-contact for their team’s GREGoR activities.
 Partner Members are expected to contribute to the research goals of the Consortium throughout their membership, such as through generating and/or sharing data consented for general research or health and biomedical use; analyzing GREGoR-generated data; performing functional studies on candidate variants or genes of interest to GREGoR; jointly developing open-source software or algorithms; or coordinating development of standards, formats or metadata.

 Partner Membership responsibilities: